2016 Nice truck attack: Arrests

-Lahouaiej-Bouhlel's estranged wife was arrested on 15 July, but was then released two days later.
+Lahouaiej-Bouhlel's estranged wife was arrested on 15 July, but was released two days later.
 Also, a man was arrested on 15 July.
-On 16 July, three more men were arrested.
-On 17 July, a man and a woman, both Albanians, were arrested in Nice following a police raid the previous day.
+On 16 July, three other men were arrested.
+On 17 July, a man and his wife, both Albanians, were arrested in Nice following a police raid the previous day.

 On 25 July, two more men were arrested after photographs of them were found on Lahouaiej-Bouhlel's mobile phone.
-One was released after five days, while the other was charged with conspiracy in relation to a terrorist enterprise, just like five of the people arrested on 15–17 July.
+One was released after five days, while the other was charged with conspiracy in relation to a terrorist enterprise.

-Alleged accomplices

-By 21 July, three men with Tunisian origins and an Albanian couple, all previously unknown to the French intelligence agencies, had been charged by the ministère public with "criminal conspiracy in relation to a terrorist enterprise".
-The three men were also charged with complicity in murder in relation to a terrorist enterprise.
-A sixth male suspect was later charged with conspiracy in relation to a terrorist enterprise.
+By 21 July 2016, three men of Tunisian origin and an Albanian couple, all previously unknown to the French intelligence agencies, had been charged by the ministère public with "criminal conspiracy in relation to a terrorist enterprise".
+Three other men were later charged with complicity in the attack.